-The ASEM8 Summit, which took place on 4-5 October 2010 in Brussels, Belgium, was the eighth privileged occasion to give expression to the common views of Asia and Europe.
+The 8th Asia-Europe Meeting Summit (ASEM8), which took place on 4-5 October 2010 in Brussels, Belgium, was the eighth privileged occasion to give expression to the common views of Asia and Europe.
 Representing 58% of global population, 50% of global GDP and over 60% of global trade, this gathering sought to inspire the world community.
-Indeed, a month later, the first G-20 meeting to take place in a non G-8 country gathered in Seoul, Republic of Korea.
+Indeed, a month later, the first G-20 meeting to take place in a non G-8 country gathered in Seoul, Korea.
 This meeting aimed at helping to shape the policies required in the face of the financial and economic crisis.
-A few weeks later, the 16th Conference of the Parties of the Climate Change Convention met in Cancun, Mexico, pursuing efforts started at the Copenhagen Summit of December in 2009.
+A few weeks later, the 16th Conference of the Parties of the Climate Change Convention met in Cancun, Mexico, pursuing efforts started at the Copenhagen Summit in December 2009.

 In Brussels, ASEM Leaders addressed these and other global challenges and also focussed on the relationship between the two regions.
 They sought to strengthen their political dialogue, enhance their trade and investment relationship, expand people to people and cultural exchanges and further develop ASEM as their common strategic asset.
-Russia and Australia joined in the proceedings for the first time, after the ASEM Leaders welcomed the membership of Australia, New Zealand and Russia.
+The Russia Federation and Australia joined in the proceedings for the first time, after the ASEM Leaders welcomed the membership of Australia, New Zealand and the Russia Federation.

 Host country Belgium certainly played its part and was enthusiastic about all these initiatives.
 These endeavours were evidence of the spirit of dialogue and cooperation, which makes ASEM so worthwhile.